Smile-SA/gdpr-dump/README.md

 }
 ```

-The package is not in packagist yet, we need to find a name first.
+The package is not in packagist yet.

 ## Documentation